-Annie Glenn, widow of U.S. Sen. John Glenn, dies at 100
+Annie Glenn, famed widow of U.S. Sen. John Glenn, dies at 100

 Her career in advocacy for those with communication disorders included service on the advisory boards of numerous child abuse and speech and hearing organizations.
 The Annie Glenn Award was created to honor individuals who overcome a communication disorder.

+"She represented all that is good about our country," he said in a statement.

-Defense Secretary William Cohen honored Annie Glenn with the Department of Defense Medal for Outstanding Public Service in 1998.
+In 1998, Defense Secretary William Cohen honored Annie Glenn with the Department of Defense Medal for Outstanding Public Service.
 He called her "a hero in her own right" and praised her for being "a strong voice for children, speech and communications, and the disabled."

 In 2009, Glenn received an honorary doctorate of public service from Ohio State, where she served as an adjunct professor of speech pathology in the Department of Speech and Hearing Science.
 The department bestows an Annie Glenn Leadership Award annually.

 Glenn was born Anna Margaret Castor on Feb.
 17, 1920, in Columbus.
 She met her husband while they were children growing up in New Concord.
-She was offered an organ scholarship to The Julliard School, but World War II began and John proposed — so she decided to stay with him, according to a biography on the Glenn College's website.
+She was offered an organ scholarship to The Juilliard School, but World War II began and John proposed — so she decided to stay with him, according to a biography on the Glenn College's website.
 The high school sweethearts attended Muskingum College and were married in 1943.
-They had two children, David and Lyn.
+They had two children, David and Lyn, who both survive.

 The Glenns served on the board of trustees of the college, now Muskingum University, and Annie Glenn was named a distinguished alumni fellow in speech communications at the school.

-A virtual memorial service will be held on Saturday, June 6, 2020, at 11 a.m EDT.
+A virtual memorial service will be held at 11 a.m. on June 6, Wilson said.
 The service will be officiated by the Rev. Amy Miracle, pastor for the Broad Street Presbyterian Church in Columbus.
 The memorial will be virtual with no parishioners or guests in attendance due to the COVID-19 restrictions.

 Copyright 2020 Associated Press.
 All rights reserved.